 An objective of oil spill risk assessments is to evaluate whether aquatic habitats and organisms could be exposed to oil or its constituents at concentrations above levels of concern at some time after a spill.
-Typically, oil transport and fate modelling (e.g., using RPS' Spill Impact Model Application Package [SIMAP], French-McCay 2003, 2004, French-McCay et al. 2021)) is used to estimate over space and time: 1) the spread and concentrations of oil on the water surface, 2) concentrations of oil (i.e., entrained whole oil droplets) in the water column, 3) dissolved concentrations in the water column, and 4) standing of oil on shorelines.
+Typically, oil transport and fate modelling (e.g., using RPS/TetraTech's Spill Impact Model Application Package [SIMAP], French-McCay 2003, 2004, French-McCay et al. 2021a)) is used to estimate over space and time: 1) the spread and concentrations of oil on the water surface, 2) concentrations of oil (i.e., entrained whole oil droplets) in the water column, 3) dissolved concentrations in the water column, and 4) standing of oil on shorelines.
 Floating and shoreline oil thresholds have been based on observed effects after spills.
 Water column concentrations have been compared to thresholds based on laboratory toxicity studies performed under controlled conditions designed to provide continuous exposures (e.g., typically without dilution and water column mixing) at sufficiently elevated concentrations to induce a measurable response.

-In Australia, recent practice, based on government guidance, has been to identify all areas exceeding conservative threshold concentrations at any instant in time after a spill as the Environment that May Be Affected (EMBA).
-The proponent is then required to develop a scientific monitoring program for the EMBA's extent, as well as consult with stakeholders regarding potential impacts or concerns.
+In Australia, recent practice, based on government (NOPSEMA) guidance, has been to identify all areas exceeding conservative threshold concentrations at any instant in time after a spill as the Environment that May Be Affected (EMBA).
+An EMBA is not defined as an area where adverse impacts would be expected throughout the area, but rather where more analysis is to be performed to determine if impacts could occur or have occurred (i.e., if there is a spill) to some resources and their uses.
+The proponent is required to develop a scientific monitoring program for the EMBA's extent, as well as consult with stakeholders regarding potential impacts or concerns.

 In determining the EMBA, consideration is to be given to four oil pathways: floating oil, entrained oil droplets, dissolved aromatic hydrocarbons, and stranded oil (on shorelines).
-The "low" (i.e., conservative) thresholds recommended by NOPSEMA (Environment Bulletin, April 2019) are:
+The "low" (i.e., conservative) thresholds recommended by NOPSEMA (Environment Bulletin, April 2019) for defining the EMBA are: